Winter is fast approaching, so I thought I’d make a list of

 Thanks to a bit of spandex, they shrink and grow according to your size, and hug all the curves.
 The silky finish means clothes glide smoothly over them.
 The stirrups are perfect under jeans or leggings.

-Thanks to the stretchy stirrup foot, they don’t bunch up in your socks and boots.
+Thanks to the stretchy stirrup foot, they don’t bunch up in your winter socks and boots.
 Plus, they make for a sleeker silhouette than loose or wrinkly old-fashioned long underwear!
 They’re ideal for the days you’re going between indoors and out.

 There’s also a cropped ankle version.